Garmin GPSMap 64s

 Fitness sensors support — speed, cadence, heart rate and temperature.
 All these values are recorded to your track, and in Basecamp software you can make graphs based on your sensors data.

 For example, once in Iceland I tried to cross a ford which suddenly appeared too deep and fast, so my bicycle with heavy load almost began floating away from me.
 It required three people to finish the crossing without a risk of losing the gear.
 Later the track analysis has shown that during that crossing my heart rate jumped from 120 to 190 bpm.
+I use the Vivosmart HR tracker as a wireless HR sensor.

 Knowing the outside temperature in outdoor trip cannot be underestimated.
 The wireless Tempe sensor is especially good at this, because you can put it in any desired place with minimum influence of sun or body warmth.
 When riding with child in trailer, I put the sensor inside the cockpit to avoid excess heating or cooling.
 It’s also possible to measure the temperature outside your tent while sitting inside.